rfhb/emamds/en/documents/product-information/lucentis-epar-product-information_en.md

 There is some experience of Lucentis administered concomitantly with laser photocoagulation.
 When given on the same day, Lucentis should be administered at least 30 minutes after laser photocoagulation.
 Lucentis can be administered in patients who have received previous laser photocoagulation.

-Lucentis and verteporfin photodynamic therapy in CNV secondary to PM
+## Lucentis and verteporfin photodynamic therapy in CNV secondary to PM

 There is no experience of concomitant administration of Lucentis and verteporfin.

 Lucentis should be inspected visually for particulate matter and discoloration prior to administration.

+The injection procedure should be carried out under aseptic conditions, which includes the use of surgical hand disinfection, sterile gloves, a sterile drape and a sterile eyelid speculum (or equivalent) and the availability of sterile paracentesis (if req uired).
+The patient's medical history for hypersensitivity reactions should be carefully evaluated prior to performing the intravitreal procedure.

 <div style=\"page-break-after: always\"></div>

-The injection procedure should be carried out under aseptic conditions, which includes the use of surgical hand disinfection, sterile gloves, a sterile drape and a sterile eyelid speculum (or equivalent) and the availability of sterile paracentesis (if required).
-The patient's medical history for hypersensitivity reactions should be carefully evaluated prior to performing the intravitreal procedure.
 Adequate anaesthesia and a broad-spectrum topical microbicide to disinfect the periocular skin, eyelid and ocular surface should be administered prior to the injection, in accordance with local practice.

 The pre-filled syringe is for single use only.
 The pre-filled syringe is sterile.
 Do not use the product if the packaging is damaged.
 The sterility of the pre-filled syringe cannot be guaranteed unless the tray remains sealed.
 Do not use the pre-filled syringe if the solution is discoloured, cloudy or contains particles.